Fitzwilliam at 150 - share your stories and photos

 Steve Cardy (English 1967)

-Fitzwilliam has a history unlike that of any other Cambridge college.
-Founded in 1869, it was created in order to enable students without the financial means to meet college fees to come to Cambridge and study for a degree.
+Fitzwilliam was founded in 1869 by the Non-Collegiate Students Board to provide access to a Cambridge education for students who otherwise were unable to afford college fees.
 Almost 150 years later, this project provides an exciting opportunity to celebrate and record for posterity some of the diverse experiences and life-paths of our thousands of alumni.
 Memories and photos will be published online and in our publications, and a selection will be put on display.
 All submissions will be permanently stored by the Development Office.